mitulbhanushali/Personal_chat/README.md

 # Personal_chat

-Personal chat using node js without any page refresh
+This Project use to create platform from which two person can chat with each other without any page refresh.
+It uses node.js as backend languange and express & socketio library.